PIpeIQ/pipeiq-framework/README.md

+## Warning

+The software is in active development, and was not audited.
+Use at your own risk.

 # PIPEIQ Framework

-> A decentralized agent protocol to connect AI tools across Web2 and Web3—models, MCP servers, decentralized compute, and more.
+A decentralized agent protocol to connect AI tools across Web2 and Web3—models, MCP servers, decentralized compute, and more.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Solana](https://img.shields.io/badge/built%20on-Solana-orange)](https://solana.com/)